ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-date/index.md

  <grid-example title='Date Editor' name='date-editor' type='generated' options='{ "modules": ["clientside"] }'></grid-example>

-Simple date editor that uses the standard HTML date `input`.
-Requires cell values to be of type [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
+`agDateCellEditor` is a simple date editor that uses the standard HTML date input and requires cell values to be of type [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).

 Enabled with `agDateCellEditor` and configured with `IDateCellEditorParams`.